onepurp/YT-Archiver/README.md

 ---

 ## Security & Best Practices
-- **Never share your config.ini** (contains credentials).
+- **Never share your config.ini**
-- Use a dedicated Mega.nz account or app password for automation.
+- Ensure your rclone config is properly secured (usually at `~/.config/rclone/rclone.conf`)
+- Use appropriate access controls for your cloud storage account
 - Set up the script as a service for maximum reliability.

 ---